tartavull/context/docs/concept.md

 4. **LangChain Agents** - Provides tools for building agents with memory, planning, and tool integration capabilities.

-### Key Differentiators of Orchestrator
+### Key Differentiators of Context

-While these projects share similar insights about task decomposition, Orchestrator distinguishes itself through:
+While these projects share similar insights about task decomposition, Context distinguishes itself through:

 - **Explicit focus on context degradation** - Built specifically to address the 39% performance drop in multi-turn conversations
 - **Interactive/Autonomous hybrid execution** - Allows selective user intervention at the task level